sreeja-s-ds/Sales_distribution/README.md

 Yes.
 Returning customers show higher median and more variation.

-Interpretation: Loyal customers tend to buy more or buy higher-ticket items.
+Interpretation: Returning customers tend to buy more or buy higher-ticket items.

 📊 Q10: Are There Outliers in Sales_Amount?